testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

 ## Testing the model using manual play

-We’ve validated automated test actions; next, let’s stress the model with unpredictable human play.
+We've validated automated test actions; next, let's stress the model with unpredictable human play.

 Now that our model includes some interesting properties, we face a fundamental challenge: how do we push the model's limit?
 Automated tests are excellent for regression testing, but they follow predictable patterns.
 Real players are chaotic, unpredictable, and creative in ways that expose edge cases no automated test would ever discover.